Brazil fuel retailers ask govt to cut ethanol blending in gasoline

 By Marcelo Teixeira

-NEW YORK, May 14 (Reuters) - Fuel retailers in Brazil have asked the federal government to reduce the amount of ethanol required to be blended into gasoline, saying smaller production has reduced the biofuel's supply and increased prices.
+SAO PAULO/NEW YORK, May 14 (Reuters) - Fuel retailers in Brazil have asked the government to reduce the amount of ethanol required to be blended into gasoline, saying a smaller production in the current season has reduced the biofuel's supply and increased prices.

 Fecombustiveis, an association representing around 40,000 gas stations in Brazil, asked for the ethanol blend in gasoline to be reduced from 27% currently to 18%, saying the smaller sugar cane crop this year due to drier-than-normal weather reduced ethanol production.

+Nearly 90% of ethanol produced in Brazil is made from sugar cane, with around 10% being corn-based.
+The country's center-south cane crop is off to a slow start this year.

-The industry group said it received reports from associated companies saying fuel distributors were having trouble to acquire enough anhydrous ethanol from mills for the mandatory 27% blending, causing delays in the distribution of gasoline to gas stations.
+Fecombustiveis said it received reports from associated companies saying fuel distributors were having trouble acquiring enough ethanol from mills for the mandatory blending requirements, causing delays in gasoline distribution.

-Brazil has recently cut the amount of biodiesel it blends into diesel from 13% to 10% due to tight supplies and high prices for soybeans, the feedstuff largely used to produce biodiesel in the country.
+Brazil last month cut the amount of biodiesel it blends into diesel from 13% to 10% due to tight supplies and high prices.

-Analysts were already expecting a tight supply of ethanol in Brazil this year, with mills expected to give priority to sugar production as the sweetener gives better financial returns.
+Analysts expect a tight supply of ethanol this year, with mills giving priority to sugar production.

-"A better plan would be to cut the 20% import tariff which at least would make ethanol outside the country closer to import parity," he added.
+Brazil's sugar and ethanol industry group Unica denied shortages in the market, adding that production should improve as the harvest progresses.

-A likely alternative for ethanol supplies would be imports from the United States, which became more expensive when Brazil ended a tax-free quota last year.
+A likely alternative for any ethanol tightness in Brazil would be imports from the United States, brokers said.
+But that became more expensive when Brazil ended a tax-free quota last year.

+"Removing the 20% tariff on U.S. ethanol would be a much smarter solution (than cutting the blend)," said the head of U.S. ethanol group RFA, Geoff Cooper.

 ((marcelo.teixeira@tr.com; +1 332 220 8062; Reuters Messaging: marcelo.teixeira.thomsonreuters.com@reuters.net - https://twitter.com/tx_marcelo))